Virtual Seminars & Lectures

 You can contribute to our education programme at icare-animals.org/donate.

-Register for our next online seminars & lectures!
+Register for or watch again our seminars & lectures!

 -

-24 April 2025 (5 PM CEST): World Laboratory Animals Day Seminar: Legal, Scientific & Advocacy Perspectives on Ending Animal Research
+Legal, Scientific & Advocacy Perspectives on Ending Animal Research (World Laboratory Animals Day, 24 April 2025)

-Join us on World Laboratory Animals Day for an insightful seminar exploring the future of research without animals from legal, scientific, and advocacy perspectives.
+On World Laboratory Animals Day, we explored the future of research without animals from legal, scientific, and advocacy perspectives.

-Organised in collaboration with Medicine Without Cruelty (MWC), this event brings together legal scholars, scientists, and NGO representatives to examine the urgent need to transition toward non-animal research methods.
+Organised in collaboration with Medicine Without Cruelty (MWC), this event brought together legal scholars, scientists, and NGO representatives to examine the urgent need to transition toward non-animal research methods.

-We are honoured to welcome the following lecturers:- Rebecca Critser (Johns Hopkins University Bloomberg School of Public Health / Lewis & Clark Law School) – Legal aspects of ending animal research
+We were honoured to welcome the following lecturers:- Rebecca Critser (Johns Hopkins University Bloomberg School of Public Health / Lewis & Clark Law School) – Legal aspects of ending animal research

 - Savita Nutan (Medicine Without Cruelty) – Scientific advances and alternatives to animal testingWith contributions from NGO representatives advocating for a cruelty-free future: